-- All students will be offered two Lateral Flow Device (LFD) rapid tests, spaced three to five days apart.
+- All students will be offered three Lateral Flow Device (LFD) rapid tests, spaced three to five days apart.
 LFD test results are available in around 30 minutes.

-- Testing will only commence from the week beginning 11th January.
-Testing is optional and parents/carers/students over 16 years old will need to provide consent for testing to take place.
+- Testing is optional and parents/carers/students over 16 years old will need to provide consent for testing to take place.
 We strongly advise all our school community to take part in this testing programme.

 - In validation studies conducted by Oxford University and Public Health England, LFDs were shown to be as accurate in identifying a case as a PCR test (99.68% specificity).
 The tests have lower sensitivity but they are better at picking up cases when a person has higher viral load, hence the need to test frequently.